How To Decorate A Small Room

 BIG LAMP ON AN END TABLE

-Our end tables are only big enough to hold our oversized lamps and a few coasters.
+Our tables are just big enough for oversized lamps and a couple of coasters, and that’s all we need.

 • garden stools